 \subsection{System Model}

-We have a set of nodes (IoT devices) $\mathcal K$ served by the massive MIMO base station.
+We have a set of nodes (IoT devices) $\mathcal K$ served by a massive MIMO base station.
 Each node $k \in \mathcal K$ has a dominant direction of its signal as defined in the previous section, denoted by $\theta(k)$, and measured in radians clockwise from a designated reference direction (e.g., due north).
 In the following, if not otherwise specified, all other angles are also defined as clockwise from this reference direction.
 The dominant direction does not necessarily represent the direction to the physical location of the node; it could also be a signal component reflected one or more times from an object in the environment.
-For our purposes, however, the information on the physical location of the node is less important than the arrival direction of its transmitted signals.
+For our purposes, however, the physical location of the node is less important than the arrival direction of its transmitted signals.

 Scheduling of nodes for both uplink and downlink transmission occurs in coherence blocks, such that a given group of nodes should be scheduled for an integer number of blocks.
-We will however not consider scheduling here, but rather focus on partitioning the set of nodes $\mathcal K$ into groups that can be scheduled simultaneously.
+We will here focus on partitioning the set of nodes $\mathcal K$ into groups that can be scheduled together.
 In each coherence block, there are $P$ available pilot signals, and this thus represents the maximum number of nodes that can be placed in each group.